UCSD-Theta-Tau-Website/TT-Website/README.md

 - Performance Optimization: We understand the importance of speed and responsiveness.
 Our redesign will incorporate optimizations to deliver a faster and smoother browsing experience.

+## User Research
+Before initiating the redesign process, we conducted thorough user research to gain insights into the existing website's strengths, weaknesses, and user expectations.
+The research included surveys with current and potential users of the UCSD Theta Tau Chapter website.

+### Key Findings:

+1. Outdated Design: Users expressed dissatisfaction with the website's outdated design, which made it feel less professional and visually unappealing.

+2. Navigation Issues: Several users reported difficulties in finding specific information or navigating through different sections of the website.

+3. Mobile Responsiveness: The original website lacked optimal responsiveness on mobile devices, leading to a subpar user experience for a significant portion of the user base.

+4. Content Relevance: Users expressed a desire for more up-to-date and relevant content, including event updates, news, and resources related to the UCSD Theta Tau Chapter.

 ## Repository Structure
 The repository is organized as follows: